 Steamboat Creek Flood Map Change: The Federal Emergency Management Agency’s Flood Maps are changing in the vicinity of Steamboat Creek in Reno, Nevada.
 The SouthEast Connector (SEC) Project, which is a roadway project by the Regional Transportation Commission (RTC), is proposing to construct the SEC roadway within the Steamboat Creek floodplain.
 Because the effective (a.k.a, “current”) Flood Maps are outdated, the Flood Maps must be updated to reflect the existing conditions as they are today, without consideration of the SEC Project.
 Then, the RTC must show that the proposed SEC project will not cause impacts--or else they must purchase property or easements where impacts will be caused due to the project.
-For additional information on the Steamboat Creek Flood Map Change, including information pertaining to an upcoming informational Public Open House, please click here.
+Additional information on the Steamboat Creek Flood Map Change, including information pertaining to an upcoming informational Public Open House.

 The Flood and Drainage group operates within the Sanitary Engineering Section of the Public Works Department of the City of Reno.
 Staffing and projects are largely paid for through the portion of the sewer fees dedicated to drainage projects, as described on the City’s sewer bills.